wandb/docs/docs/guides/registry/organize-with-tags.md

 ---
 displayed_sidebar: default
 description: Use tags to organize collections or artifact versions within collections.
 You can add, remove, edit tags with the Python SDK or W&B App UI.
+title: Organize versions with tags
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Organize collections or artifact versions with tags

 Create and add tags to organize your collections or artifact versions within your registry.
 Add, modify, view, or remove tags to a collection  or artifact version with the W&B App UI or the W&B Python SDK.